Make Fun Of Life!

 “There are always flowers for those who want to see them.” -Henri Matisse (1869 - 1954)

-Rose: Why could the flower not ride a bicycle?
+Rose: Why couldn’t the flower ride a bicycle?

 Daisy: Because she could not reach the pedals with her petals.

-“If the English language made any sense, lackadaisical would have something to do with a shortage of flowers.” -Doug Larson (1902 - 1981): as quoted in “Reader’s Digest” (1984)
+“If the English language made any sense, lackadaisical would have something to do with a shortage of flowers.” -Doug Larson (Douglas Lincoln ‘Doug’ Larson (1926 - 2017)): as quoted in “Reader’s Digest” (1984)

 Molly: What kind of flowers grow on your face?